akka/akka-http/docs/src/main/paradox/routing-dsl/directives/mdc-logging-directives/index.md

 Directives for request-level mapped diagnostic context logging using the @apidoc[MarkerLoggingAdapter].

-These directives provide an API to setup a new MDC-compatible logger for every request and append (key, value) MDC entries to be included in any emitted logs for the duration of the request
+These directives provide an API to instantiate a new MDC-compatible logger for every request and append (key, value) MDC entries to be included in any logs emitted from the request.

 For example, one might extract a request ID from a header at the beginning of the request and append it as a (key, value) MDC entry.
 Any subsequent logs emitted by this request would include the request ID as an entry.